discordjs/guide/guide/creating-your-bot/commands-with-user-input.md

 // the rest of your code
 ```

-1. If the message either doesn't start with the prefix or was sent by a bot, exit early.
+1. If the message either doesn't start with the prefix or the author is a bot, exit early.
 2. Create an `args` variable that slices off the prefix entirely, removes the leftover whitespaces, and then splits it into an array by spaces.
 3. Create a `command` variable by calling `args.shift()`, which will take the first element in the array and return it while also removing it from the original array (so that you don't have the command name string inside the `args` array).